aczw/CelesteWFC/README.md

 I was not able to finish all the goals I set.
 Namely, importing the Celeste tileset as well as the player controller.
 The grid editor took more time than expected to implement, and honestly I think I tried doing too much at once.
 Timeline wise I should still be fine, because my generator is 100% done and my plans for the final week were bugfixing and polish, so I'm not too far behind.

 I've also begun looking for Celeste's tilesets already.
 Out of all places I found this [premade Celeste tileset](https://gamebanana.com/tools/13614) for Pizza Tower, which has everything I need.
 As for the player controller, I'll basically be copying the video I listed in my references above.

+### Final submission

+- Probability of a tile being chosen isn't affected by how many orientations it has anymore

+#### Optimizations

+List of stuff I can rewrite to speed up algorithm propagation that I ran out of time for:

+- Storing the states more efficiently in `Cell` so that we don't have to create and destroy the dictionary every time we call `Collapse()`, or some other way of tracking the "weight" of a state
+- Get rid of 2D for loop to check if whole grid is collapsed in `IsCollapsed()`